datasushi/detectdocumenttext/readme.md

-Very simple program that consumes AWS Textract DetectText on a PNG file.
+Very simple program that consumes AWS Textract DetectDocumentText on a PNG file.

 Identified WORDS will have their bounding boxes drawn on a white PNG.